vanh17/WebAppsLabs/README.md

-# Lab 3, Collections, sets, Linting
+# Lab 3, Task, Linting

 In this lab we will start building our TODO / TaskList application.
 In addition to testing that the previous lab introduced, this lab will introduce linting.